-1A.
-Choose a Web Host (With Free WordPress Migration Assistance)
+1. Choose a Web Host With Free WordPress Migration Assistance

 First, you’ll need a new host, preferably one that specializes in WordPress plans.
 We recommend choosing one that offers free migration assistance — that is, of course, assuming you’d rather not perform tasks, such as exporting and creating a new database from the migrating site or editing the wp-config.php file, on your own.

 Note that hosts that offer free WordPress migrations primarily only do so for new customer accounts.
 The free WordPress migration is an incentive to sign up.
-If you’d like to migrate someone’s WordPress site to your existing hosting account, there will likely be a fee for the work.
+If you’d like to migrate someone’s WordPress site to your existing hosting account, you’ll either be directed to the host’s knowledgebase for a tutorial, or you may be asked to pay a small fee for someone to do it for you.

 - Get started on Bluehost now.